Previous Post: By Boat And Bus Through the Andes – The Cruce Andino

 Here was the scene looking in the other direction!
 I had walked into a street party with customers of the three pubs on the street sitting at tables on the street or just standing and taking in the music.
 And what music!
 The amplified instruments put out a dreamy guitar-based rock sound – echoes of Pink Floyd guitar filtered through U2 and Coldplay.
 I became an instant fan!
 (Back home I downloaded their Campamento cd from iTunes.)

-The band’s name – as Konna’s sign board says – is Dos Astronautas.
-I dropped off my duffel bag in my room, had some leftover supper that the staff put togther for me, and headed back out to the street for the music and an incredible updated hippy vibe that reminded me evenings on Yorkville Avenue in Toronto in the late ’60’s!
+The band’s name – as Konna’s signboard says – is Dos Astronautas.
+I dropped off my duffel bag in my room, had some leftover supper that the staff put together for me, and headed back out to the street for the music and an incredible updated hippy vibe that reminded me evenings on Yorkville Avenue in Toronto in the late ’60’s!

 Here is a Youtube sample of their sound.
-Appropriately the band is playing on the town square in Bariloche.
+Appropriately the band is playing in the town square in Bariloche.
 All that is missing is some nighttime atmosphere.

 Just beyond the Konna Bar and the Dublin Bar is Los Vikingos Pub and across the street is a Mexican restaurant.
 Around the corner were a couple more pubs and another band playing!
 I walked around the neighbourhood with my Fuji x20 on my first evening in Bariloche certain that I had stumbled into a little magical corner of the universe!

 Well, there you have it!
-Bariloche through the eyes of a 65-year-old first time visitor whose Spanish language skills are pretty basic!
+Bariloche through the eyes of a 65-year-old first-time visitor whose Spanish language skills are pretty basic!
 Maybe your Bariloche includes more beer and more hanging out at the various clubs that only open around ten or eleven?
 By then I was probably dreaming about the next morning’s bus ride to the trailhead of my next hike!
-See here for why I call it Base Camp Bariloche!
+Click on any of the following post links to see why I call it Base Camp Bariloche!

 Base Camp Bariloche & The Hiking Trails of Northern Patagonia -planning advice